AntonProkopyev/gh_summary_bot/ARCHITECTURE.md

 # Architecture Documentation

-This document provides detailed information about the internal architecture and implementation details of the GitHub Contribution Analyzer Bot.
+This document provides detailed information about the internal architecture and implementation details of the GitHub Contribution Summary Bot.

 ## Architecture Overview

 The bot is built using Elegant Objects principles with PostgreSQL for user telemetry and the Telegram Bot API for user interaction.
-The system uses proper data structures instead of dictionaries, protocol-based interfaces, and is designed to handle GitHub's API rate limits gracefully while providing real-time GitHub data analysis.
+The system uses proper data structures instead of dictionaries, protocol-based interfaces, and is designed to handle GitHub's API rate limits gracefully while providing real-time GitHub data summaries.

 ## Core Components